 What is the relationship between stress and memory?

-Whenever a person is stressed their stress hormones start acting up.
-This can cause changes in certain areas of your brain and bloodstream.
-Your prefrontal cortex, amygdala, and hippocampus are the most affected parts whenever you are stressed.
-Longitudinal stress can affect memory functions and cognitive functions of the brain.
-It totally depends on the level of stress a person is experiencing.
+When a person experiences stress, their stress hormones become active, leading to changes in various areas of the brain and bloodstream.
+The prefrontal cortex, amygdala, and hippocampus are particularly affected by stress.
+Prolonged stress can significantly impact memory and cognitive functions, depending on the intensity of the stress experienced.

 Stress can even make people suffer from short term and long term memory losses.
 People have no idea when the memory was formed, everything inside their brain is foggy and no matter how hard they try, they can never go to the bottom of the story.
 And if anyone asks them about a certain incident then, they will have no idea about it.